ericchu94/chat/documentation/BRD.md

 ## Modules

 ### Module 1 - Initiation
-* Create a single chatroom where users can chat with other users in realtime
+* Create a single chat room where users can chat with other users in realtime
-  * Messages are only text
+  * Messages are text only
   * Messages are displayed in chonological order
-  * Messages are seen by all users, but only ones sent after they've joined
+  * Messages are seen by all users, including previous messages

-### Module 2 - Enhancing User experience
-* Allow users to assign usernames to themselves
-  * Messages are prefaced by username
-* Multiple (a set number of) chatrooms that users are join
-  * Chatrooms should specify users in them
-  * Users are free to leave and re-enter chatrooms
-  * Users can be in more than one chatroom at a time

-### Module 3 - Authentication
+### Module 2 - Authentication
 * Users are required to sign up with username, password and email
   * Option to change Username
   * Option to change Password
   * Option to change email
-* Users are required to log in with said username and password
+* Users are required to log in with said username and password to join chat room
   * Allow "remember me" for quick sign in

-### Module 4 - Contact lists
+### Module 3 - Contact lists
 * Users will each have a contact list
-  * Add/modify/remove friends from contact list
+  * Add/remove users from contact list
-  * join the room the contact is in from contact list
+  * Favorites list within contact list
+  * display contact's online status
+  * choose how to display your online status (online, away, busy, etc.)

+### Module 4 - User-based Chatting System
+* No longer one large chat room
+* Chat instances are based on the users who are in them and only chats between two or more contacts can be started
+ * Users can be in more than one instance at a time
-  * Users can invite contacts from contact list to join the room they're in
+ * Users can return to existing chat instances after re-logging in
+  * Old messages can be seen, including those sent while user is offline
+  * Users can still leave messages if no one that they are chatting with is online
+ * Chat instances keep one month worth of old messages

-### Module 5 - Room Creation
+### Module 5 - Adding Contacts to existing chat instances
-* chatrooms are able to be created
-  * If a chatroom consisting of a group of users already exists, users can rejoin chatroom after signing off
+* A user can add multiple contacts at once to an existing chat instance at any time
+ * Newly added users can still see previously sent messages by old users
-  * If a chatroom consisting of a group of users does not yet exist, a new chatroom is created
+ * If old users wish to chat alone again, a new blank instance is to be created
-  * Users can see previously sent messages in the room
+ * For example: A and B are chatting, so an instance comprising of them exists.
+A adds C, so A, B, and C are chatting together and C can see old messages since the instance now includes C as well.
+A and B wish to chat alone again, then a new instance is created between A and B only.
+The instance comprising of A, B, and C still exists.